Last revised: November 4, 2022

 However, with a steady supply of stone the quarry became rather profitable prompting many years of use for the railroad.

-The line would run just three miles in length and, interestingly, no thought was given at the time to even consider using steam locomotives; true horsepower would be used to pull cartloads of granite rock.
+The line would run just 3 miles in length and, interestingly, no thought was given at the time to even consider using steam locomotives; true horsepower would be used to pull cartloads of granite rock.
 It opened for business, officially, on October 7, 1826.

 Despite the lack of steam power the system used an incredibly strong infrastructure.
 As John H. White, Jr. points out in his book, "The American Railroad Freight Car," Gridley Bryant designed a track system employing huge stone rails and reinforced timber flatcars.